FastTrackStudios/inferno/README.md

 * receive clock using a documented protocol: [usrvclock](https://gitlab.com/lumifaza/usrvclock)
 * various internal changes primarily related to allowing the use of external buffers (needed for mmap mode in ALSA plugin)
 * receive multicasts
+* ability to use non-default network ports to allow running multiple instances on a single IP address
+* removed Inferno Wired because the ALSA plugin works well with PipeWire.
+[This is the last version](https://gitlab.com/lumifaza/inferno/-/blob/3941765700696f545425a5479be25091fda514d4/inferno_wired/src/main.rs) for the curious.

 ## 0.2.0
 * audio transmitter